primait/auth0_ex/README.md

 :crypto.strong_rand_bytes(32) |> Base.encode64()
 ```

-> :warning: **The token needs to be 32 bytes long AND base64 encoded**, failing to do so will result in token not getting cached on Redis. :warning:
+> :warning: **The token needs to be 32 bytes long AND base64 encoded**, failing to do so will result in tokens not getting cached on Redis. :warning:

 ## Usage